top of page

 Does general liability insurance cover all slip-and-fall claims?

-What should I do immediately after a customer falls?
+What should I do immediately after a slip-and-fall accident?

-Can I still be sued even if the accident wasn’t my fault?
+Can I still be sued if I wasn’t at fault?

-Slip-and-fall claims are one of the most common risks convenience store owners face.
-Having the right General Liability Insurance in place can make the difference between a manageable claim and a major financial loss.
+Slip-and-fall claims are one of the most common—and potentially expensive—risks convenience store owners face.
+The right insurance coverage can make the difference between a manageable situation and a major financial loss.

 • Instagram